Criminal sentencing of Indigenous peoples in Canada: Tsuu Ti'na Nation Court

 First opened in 2000, this Alberta court was the first of its kind in Canada.
 The court represents a combination of both the Provincial Court of Alberta and the peacemaker process, a circle involving the victim, accused, their families, volunteers and resource personnel.
 Each sitting of the court is presided over by an Indigenous Elder from the community, who ensures that community traditions (such as smudging with sage or sweet grass) and values are upheld at each proceeding.
-With the consent of the victim, all criminal offences, exclusing sexual offences and homicide, can be brought before the court.
+With the consent of the victim, all criminal offences, excluding sexual offences and homicide, can be brought before the court.

 The Gladue Court at Old City Hall

 First opened at Old City Hall in 2001 in Toronto, Ontario, this court was a response to the decision of the Supreme Court of Canada in R v Gladue (1995).
 It was the first court of its kind in an urban environment in Canada.
-Judges, Crown and duty counsel, as well as all other actors within the Court receive Gladue-related training, and Indigenous courtworkers are assigned to work with each accused.
+Judges, Crown and duty counsel, as well as all other actors within the Court receive Gladue-related training, and Indigenous court workers are assigned to work with each accused.
 Upon the entering of a guilty plea, an Indigenous individual can be diverted to the Community Council at Aboriginal Legal Services Toronto.
 This Community Council involves the use of a restorative sentencing circle, including Indigenous Elders, who discuss the offence in question, and set up a rehabilitative plan of care.
 This plan of care may include access to harm reduction, sweat lodges, support for anger management, counselling for substance abuse, housing, vocational training and work experience.

 British Columbia courts

 Courthouses in North Vancouver, Duncan, Kamloops and New Westminster in British Columbia offer Gladue Courts for Indigenous individuals who have pleaded guilty to criminal offences.
-These courts allow for victims, families, Elders, counsellors, Indigenous courtworkers and social workers to participate in the sentencing proceeding.
+These courts allow for victims, families, Elders, counsellors, Indigenous court workers and social workers to participate in the sentencing proceeding.
 Together, they devise a sentencing plan with a focus on rehabilitation.

 As of July 2022, British Columbia has eight Indigenous sentencing courts: